benzaria/remove_shortcut_arrow/README.md

        -ico <ico>  change the default <blanc.ico> for your desired icon

      !!
 The program needs elevated privileges to make changes on the registry !!
 ```

 >[!TIP]
-> .For changing the shortcut arrow make sure that the image you chouse represent ~25% from the icon you make.
+> .For changing the shortcut arrow make sure that the image you choose represent ~25% from the icon you make.
 > .Always put the paths in double quotes.

 ## Features